 P: In keeping it safe.

-S: So, with all things, justice is useful when the things aren’t being used?
-And justice is useless when they are in use, justice is useless?
+S: So, with all things, justice is useful when the things aren’t being used? & justice is useless when they are in use, justice is useless?

 S: Justice is pretty useless then.
 I don’t buy that.
 So, let’s consider a boxer.
 The guy best at delivering a punch is also best at avoiding one, right?
 A man best at the prevention of disease is also best at creating it.
 The best guards also are best at ambushes.
 But the best keeper is also the best thief?
 So, a just man good at keeping money is the best thief around?

-S: You’re along the same lines as Simonides and Homer who thought justice is the art of theft but only for the good of friends and the harm of enemies.
-What if you think your friends are good and your enemies are evil, but you’re really wrong?
-Your friends are the bad guys and your enemies are the good guys.
-Wouldn’t that be wrong to do evil to good people and good to bad people?
+S: You’re along the same lines as Simonides & Homer who thought justice is the art of theft but only for the good of friends & the harm of enemies.
+What if you think your friends are good & your enemies are evil, but you’re really wrong?
+Your friends are the bad guys & your enemies are the good guys.
+Wouldn’t that be wrong to do evil to good people & good to bad people?
 But we know that a just man must not do harm to an innocent man, right?

-S: For example, when you harm a horse, you deteriorate it, not help it become a better, healthier horse.
-And when you harm a man with respect to virtue, you make him less virtuous.
-And that virtue I’m talking about is justice.
+S: For example, when you harm a horse, you deteriorate it, not help it become a better, healthier horse. & when you harm a man with respect to virtue, you make him less virtuous. & that virtue I’m talking about is justice.
 So, when you harm him you take away his justice.

-S: A musician does not perform music and make others less musical.
-Horsemen do not perform their craft and make other horsemen worse at theirs.
-So, a just man cannot perform justice and make other men less just – just as heat can’t produce cold, drought cannot produce moisture and good cannot produce harm.
+S: A musician does not perform music & make others less musical.
+Horsemen do not perform their craft & make other horsemen worse at theirs.
+So, a just man cannot perform justice & make other men less just – just as heat can’t produce cold, drought cannot produce moisture & good cannot produce harm.
 He makes unjust men just.

-S: So, to say that justice is doing harm to evil and good to good is not right or wise because doing harm to anyone is not just.
-It was probably a rich and powerful man who came up with that.
+S: So, to say that justice is doing harm to evil & good to good is not right or wise because doing harm to anyone is not just.
+It was probably a rich & powerful man who came up with that.
 Anyway, since we’re not really buying that definition you’ve just given, what is justice?

 Thrasymachus enters into the conversation firing with both barrels.
 He starts accusing Socrates of being a bastard because he only asks people questions instead of supplying his own answer.
-Anyone can ask questions and then shit on the person who answers them.
+Anyone can ask questions & then he just shits on the person who answers them.
 He wants to see a little magic from the man himself.

 T: See, he’s still avoiding giving an answer.

 T: All right.
 Justice is just what is in the interest of the stronger.
-Where’s me
+Where’s my praise, then?

 S: Let me get you right before I start congratulating you.
 So, a wrestler eats beef to make himself stronger than us?
-So, eating beef is good for us too?
-And that beef makes us better and more just?
+So, eating beef is good for us too? & that beef makes us better & more just?

 S: Let’s see.
 I’ll agree with you that justice is an interest of some sort.
-You go ahead and say that it’s of the stronger.
+But you go ahead & say that it’s of the stronger.
 Let’s take a look at that.
-Ok.
+OK.
 So, is it just for subjects to obey the rulers?